ambuda-org/vidyut/README.md

 ### [`vidyut-chandas`][vidyut-chandas]

-`vidyut-chandas` is an experimental classifier for Sanskrit meters.
+`vidyut-chandas` identifies the meter in some piece of Sanskrit text.
+This crate is experimental, and while it is useful for common and basic use cases, it is not a state-of-the-art solution.

 For details, see the [vidyut-chandas README][vidyut-chandas].